-Coronary artery disease is the narrowing or blockage of arteries that surround the heart muscle.
+Coronary artery disease is the narrowing or blockage of arteries that supply your heart muscle with blood.
 This happens when fatty plaque builds up in the artery walls (known as atherosclerosis).
-This buildup is associated with high levels of cholesterol in the blood.
+This buildup is associated with high levels of cholesterol in your blood.
 After menopause, your risk for coronary artery disease increases because of several things, including:

-The benefits and risks of hormone therapy vary depending on a woman’s age and her individual history.
-In general, younger people in their 50s tend to get more benefits from hormone therapy as compared to those who are postmenopausal in their 60s.
-People who undergo premature menopause are often treated with hormone therapy until age 50 to avoid the increased risk that comes from the extra years of estrogen loss.
+The benefits and risks of hormone therapy vary depending on your age and health history.
+In general, younger people in their 50s tend to get more benefits from hormone therapy compared to those who are postmenopausal in their 60s.
+People who undergo premature menopause often receive hormone therapy until age 50 to make up for the extra years of estrogen loss.

 Some people may experience trouble sleeping through the night and insomnia during menopause.
-Insomnia is an inability to fall asleep or stay asleep at night.
 This can be a normal side effect of menopause itself, or it could be due to another symptom of menopause.
 Hot flashes are a common culprit of sleepless nights during menopause.

 After menopause, your body has less estrogen.
 This major change in your hormonal balance can affect your sex life.
 Many people experiencing menopause may notice that they’re not as easily aroused as before.
 Sometimes, people also may be less sensitive to touch and other physical contact than before menopause.